plantarum/flowPloidy/README.md

 vignette, or reference to Pandoc, try with `build_vignettes = FALSE` instead.

-Note that I haven't yet updated the documentation to match the new code.
-To use the endopolyploidy workflow, you need to use a new argument, `g2 = FALSE` in your call to `FlowHist` or `batchFlowHist` (**NB: use g2, lowercase, not G2, uppercase.
-The original version of this README was incorrect!**).
+Note that I haven't yet updated the documentation to describe the endopolyploidy analysis.
+To use the endopolyploidy workflow, you need to use `g2 = FALSE` in your call to `FlowHist` or `batchFlowHist`.
 This excludes the g2 peaks from peak fitting, treating each peak as an independent group of cells.
 You may also want to increase the `samples` argument to match the number of peaks; however, you can correct this in `browseFlowHist`, so that's not critical.

 ```{r }
 ## loading files for endopolyploidy analysis: